Abinaya9705/Matplotlib/README.md

 # Matplotlib
-Absolutely, the code provided demonstrates various functionalities of Matplotlib for data visualization in Python.
+Here, the code provided demonstrates various functionalities of Matplotlib for data visualization in Python.
 Here's a breakdown of each cell:

 Cell 1 & 2: